Medical Reserve Corps

 The Medical Reserve Corps (MRC) is a community-based, civilian volunteer program that helps build the public health infrastructure of communities nationwide.
 Each MRC unit is organized and trained to address a wide range of challenges from public health education to disaster response.

-NACCHO is pleased to release the 2013 Network Profile of the Medical Reserve Corps report!
-The 2013 Network Profile study provides a comprehensive look at MRC unit composition, administration, and community impact.
-These data were collected from a survey administered in April and May 2013.
-A total of 837 units responded to the survey for an outstanding response rate of 87 percent.
+The 2013 Network Profile of the Medical Reserve Corps report provides a comprehensive look at MRC unit composition, administration, and community impact, collected from a comprehensive survey administered in April and May 2013.
 View the report or purchase a printed copy in the NACCHO Bookstore.
 Thanks to all who made the study a success!
-More »